IlyaKuznetsov69/Project_Form/README.md

-This is a tiny training application, created to increase my knowledge of React & Redux libs.
+This is a joky training React-Redux application.